The Cambridge EMBA & the Global EMBA

 Effective collaboration is at the heart of business success.
-The Cambridge EMBA encourages this approach during classes and projects.
+Our Executive MBA programmes encourage this approach during classes and projects.
 Participants work in international teams to test and apply their new skills in the business world.

-After graduation, the Cambridge EMBA continues to equip its alumni with the knowledge and skills to become more effective managers and leaders.
+After graduation, the Executive MBA continues to equip alumni with the knowledge and skills to become more effective managers and leaders.